By Joleigh Little, Region Coordinator and Teens for Life Director, Wisconsin Right to Life

 Specifically, as we mark the 41st anniversary of the Roe v.
 Wade decision, and as I ponder the countless and senseless deaths, I try to imagine what we’ve truly lost.

 And that is nearly impossible to do without putting a face on the tragedy.

 Think about it for a minute.
 Every child lost is someone’s son or daughter — a grandchild, a sister or a brother, a cousin, a niece or nephew… a person.
 Not a potential person.
 Not a “baby to be” but a real, living human child.

-When I try to imagine the world without my daughters Clara and Annelise my heart breaks.
-Unlike millions in similar situations to theirs, they are here.
-They are alive.
-They laugh, play, love, and will grow up to make a difference.
-They and so many others are the faces we need to see when we hear about abortion.
+When I try to imagine the world without Clara my heart breaks.
+Unlike millions in similar situations to hers (conceived to a single mother, born in a country overseas where abortions outnumber live births,) she is here.
+She is alive.
+She laughs, she plays, she loves, and she will grow up to make a difference.
+She and so many others are the faces we need to see when we hear about abortion.

-And then we need to multiply those faces millions of times over.
-And we still haven’t accounted for the massive, incalculable loss now over 59 million.
+And then we need to multiply that face times a classroom, times a school, times a town, times a city, times a state.
+And we still haven’t accounted for the massive, incalculable loss.

 In the words of 17th Century English poet, John Donne,